SELinuxProject/selinux-notebook/src/role_statements.md

 ## *roleattribute*

-The <code>roleattribute</code> statement allows the association of previously declared roles to one or more previously declared <code>attribute_roles</code>.
+The *roleattribute* statement allows the association of previously declared roles to one or more previously declared *attribute_roles*.

 **The statement definition is:**